microsoft/WhatTheHack/010-AzureDevOps/Student/Guides/challenge00.md

 3. Log into the [Azure Portal](https://portal.azure.com) and confirm that you have an active subscription that you can deploy cloud services to.
 4. Log into [Azure DevOps](https://dev.azure.com/) using the **SAME** account as you use to log into your Azure Subscription and create a new project named `What The Hack Azure DevOps`.
 The project should be `Private`, use `Git` version control and an `Agile Work item` process ([hint](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates))
    1. HINT: Look under Advanced to select your version control and work item process.
 You cannot change these after you create your project.
+5. Azure DevOps uses `Feature Flags` to allow users to opt into preview features.
+For our hack we want to check that the `New YAML pipeline creation experience` is turned off.
+Click on your initials in the upper right of Azure DevOps and select `Preview Features`, and turn off the YAML pipelines.
-5. Download and install [Git SCM](https://git-scm.com/download) if you don't have it or a similar Git client installed
+6. Download and install [Git SCM](https://git-scm.com/download) if you don't have it or a similar Git client installed
-6. Download and install [Visual Studio Code](https://code.visualstudio.com) if you don't have it
+7. Download and install [Visual Studio Code](https://code.visualstudio.com) if you don't have it

 ### Success Criteria